BruteForceMaestro/ZombieShooter/README.md

 # ZombieShooter
- A chance that a zombie will spawn with a COM-15
+ A chance that a zombie will spawn with a COM-15 and 3 mags
-# Config
-enabled: turn on and off

-mags: how many mags do zombies spawn with